1. Parameters and their specification#

 for all latents and trials.

-params_spec["ind_points_locs_params0"] = { "ind_points_locs0_filename": "ind_points_locs0.csv", }
+Listing 1.19 addingind_points_locs_params0in the latent-trial-common filename format toparams_spec#params_spec["ind_points_locs_params0"] = { "ind_points_locs0_filename": "ind_points_locs0.csv", }

 1.2.4.4.
 Layout format#